Synthetic resin: Chemistry

 Ortho resins comprise the most common type of UPR, and many are known as general purpose resins.
 FRP composites utilizing ortho resins are found in such application as boat hulls, bath ware, and bowling ball cores.

-Iso resins are generally on the higher end of UPR products, both because of the relatively higher cost of the isophthalic acid as well as the superior properties they possess.
-Iso resins are the primary type of resin used in gel coat applications, which is similar to a paint, but is sprayed into a mold before the FRP is molded leaving a coating on the part.
-Gel coat resins must have lower color (almost clear) so as to not impart additional color to the part or so that they can be dyed properly.
+Iso resins are generally on the higher end of UPR products, because of both the relatively higher cost of the isophthalic acid and the superior properties they possess.
+Iso resins are the primary type of resin used in gel coat applications, which are similar to paints but are sprayed into a mold before the FRP is molded, leaving a coating on the part.
+Gel coat resins must have lower color (almost clear) so as to not impart additional color to the part or so they can be dyed properly.
 Gel coats must also have strong resistance to UV-weathering and water blistering.

-Tere resins are often used when high modulus and strength are desired, but the low color properties of an Iso resin is not necessary.
+Tere resins are often used when high modulus and strength are desired, but the low color properties of an Iso resin are not necessary.
 Terephthalic acid is generally lower cost than isophthalic acid, but both give similar strength characteristics to a UPR product.
 There exists a special sub-set of Tere resins, known as PET UPR resins, which are produced by catalytically cracking PET resin in the reactor to yield a mixture of terephthalic acid and ethylene glycol.
 Additional acids and glycols are then added along with maleic anhydride and a new polymer is produced.
-The end product is functionally the same as a Tere resin, but can often be lower cost to manufacture as scrap PET can be sourced cheaply.
+The end product is functionally the same as a Tere resin but can often be lower cost to manufacture, as scrap PET can be sourced cheaply.
 If a glycol-modified PET (PET-G) is used, exceptional properties can be imparted to the resin due to some of the exotic materials used in PET-G production.
 Tere and PET-UPR resins are used in many applications including cured-in-place pipe.